 As we have established, the population growth in China has been massive.

 In addition to a growing population, China has had a quite severe GDP growth in the same period of time.

 And when people start to become richer, they start to buy a lot of products.
 Unnecessary products.

 Also, they start to go on a diet that is not exactly very environmentally friendly.
-For instance, I have previously written an article about why it is a problem that Chinese people have started to get the taste for beef.
+For instance, they eat more meat.

 The richer people become, the more they pollute.

 And now that more and more people start to get money in China, the pollution numbers are going through the roof.